 Stop Rolling Your Ankle: Essential Strength and Balance Drills

 To rebuild your ankle from the ground up, you need to implement a daily routine of functional drills.
-These exercises are designed to restore range of motion, wake up your nervous system, and armor your joint with resilient muscle.
+These exercises are designed to restore range of motion and bulletproof your joint.

 1. The Alphabet Drill (Active Range of Motion)